-During the 2017 Florida Legislative Session, CS/HB 1049 ("the 2017 Bill") was passed and was approved by the Governor of the State of Florida on June 26, 2017.
-The 2017 Bill provided significant changes to Chapter 348, Part I (the Florida Expressway Authority Act) regarding certain expressway authorities, which currently only includes the Authority.
-The 2017 Bill amended certain provisions of Chapter 348, Part I, Florida Statutes to: (1) place restrictions on the toll-setting process, including requiring an independent traffic and revenue study for toll increases (except for increases tied to inflation/CPI), and a 2/3^{rds} majority vote of the Authority board to approve future toll increases; (2) limit the amount of toll revenue that can be used for administrative expenses; (3) require a distance of at least five (5) miles between main through-lane tolling points on transportation facilities constructed after July 1, 2017; (4) require a reduction in SunPass° toll rates of between 5 and 10 percent; (5) dedicate at least 20 percent, but not more than 50 percent, of annual surplus revenues to transportation and transit related expenses for projects in the area served by the Authority; and (6) require certain measures relating to accountability including a financial audit requirement and required website posting of meeting agendas, financial audit, bond covenants, budget, contracts, expenditures and other information, which the Authority already had in place.
-The legislation includes "savings" clauses that make the toll, operation, and maintenance related amendments subject to the requirements contained in outstanding debt obligations.
+During the 2017 Florida Legislative Session, CS/HB 1049 ("the 2017 Bill") was passed and was signed by the Governor of the State of Florida on June 26, 2017.
+The 2017 Bill provided significant changes to Chapter 348, Part I (The Florida Expressway Authority Act) regarding certain expressway authorities, which currently only includes the Authority.
+The 2017 Bill amended certain provisions of Chapter 348, Part I, Florida Statutes to: (1) place restrictions on the toll-setting process, including requiring an independent traffic and revenue study for toll increases (except for increases tied to inflation/CPI), and a 2/3^{rds} majority vote of the Authority board to approve future toll increases; (2) limit the amount of toll revenue that can be used for administrative expenses; (3) require a distance of at least five (5) miles between main throughlane tolling points on transportation facilities constructed after July 1, 2017; (4) require a reduction in SunPass® toll rates of between 5 and 10 percent; (5) dedicate at least 20 percent, but not more than 50 percent, of annual surplus revenues to transportation and transit related expenses for projects in the area served by the Authority; and (6) require certain measures relating to accountability including a financial audit requirement and required website posting of meeting agendas, financial audit, bond covenants, budget, contracts, expenditures and other information, which the Authority already had in place.
+The legislation included a "savings" clause that made the toll, operation, and maintenance related amendments subject to the requirements contained in outstanding debt obligations (MDX Trust Indenture).
 The 2017 Bill became effective July 1, 2017.

-Since the 2017 legislation included a savings clause deferring to the contractual rights and debt obligations, the Authority's legal position supported not implementing the 5 percent toll reduction included in the amendment, based on its reliance of the savings clauses.
-In addition, the 2017 Bill dedicated surplus revenue definition conflicts with the Trust Indenture order of flow of funds, whereas required reserves are placed after the dedicated surplus revenue.
+Pursuant to the savings clause, the Authority's legal position supported not implementing the 5 percent toll reduction included in the amendment.
+In addition, the 2017 legislation dedication of "surplus revenue" to a transportation or transit project conflicts with the MDX Trust Indenture's order of flow of funds, whereas required reserves are placed after the dedicated surplus revenue.
 The Authority's surplus revenue calculation based on the Trust Indenture was \$2.4 million and \$0 in fiscal years 2018 and 2019, respectively.
-The 2017 Bill required the metropolitan planning organization ("MPO") to select the project(s) within the county that must have a rational nexus to the transportation facilities of the Authority, and includes expenses for planning, design, acquisition, construction, and rehabilitation or improvement of various types of public transportation facilities to be funded by the Authority's dedicated surplus revenue.
-Once the project(s) are submitted to the Authority by the MPO, the Authority shall select from the list of project(s) to fund from the Authority's dedicated surplus revenue.
+The 2017 legislation also required the Metropolitan Planning Organization ("MPO") to select a project(s) within the county that must have a rational nexus to the transportation facilities of the Authority, and allowed expenses for planning, design, acquisition, construction, and rehabilitation or improvement of various types of public transportation facilities to be funded by the Authority's dedicated surplus revenue.
+Once the project(s) were submitted to the Authority by the MPO, the Authority shall select from the list of project(s) to fund from the Authority's dedicated surplus revenue.
 As of June 30, 2018 and 2019, as well as the date of the Auditor's Opinion Letter, no project(s) were submitted by the MPO to be funded by dedicated surplus revenue, therefore, no liabilities for dedicated surplus revenue were recorded within the Financial Statements for fiscal years 2018 and 2019.